kksvt/obrandomizer/esp/Readme.txt

 =============
 Installation
 =============
-After installing the version of xOBSE of your choice, copy the ESP files, Randomizer.cfg, RandomizerSkip.cfg and the OBSE folder from this archive into your Oblivion/Data folder (the full path depends on your installation; a sample Steam installation path could be C:\Program Files (x86)\Steam\steamapps\common\Oblivion\Data) and then activate the ESP files through Oblivion Launcher => Data Files (or a mod manager of your choice).
+After installing the version of xOBSE of your choice, copy the contents of the zip file to your Oblivion folder (the full path depends on your installation; a sample Steam installation path could be C:\Program Files (x86)\Steam\steamapps\common\Oblivion) and then activate the ESP files through Oblivion Launcher => Data Files (or a mod manager of your choice).
 NOTE: If you were previously using 0.9.1-unstable or 0.9-unstable, you should remove RandomizerAttrib.ESP, RandomizerDelay.ESP and RandomizerQuest.ESP from your Oblivion/Data folder.
 All functionality provided by these plugins can now be achieved through the configuration file.

 ===============